 The receipt of capital grants from the FTA is not assured and is subject to approval by the FTA, Secretary of Transportation and Office Management and Budget as well as appropriation by the U.S. Congress, to the allocation and delivery procedures of the U.S. Department of Transportation ("USDOT") and the FTA, and to compliance by the Authority with conditions to the grants.
-By August 15 of each year, the Congressional Budget Office (the "CBO") issues a report that provides estimates of the caps on discretionary budget authority in effect for each fiscal year through 2021.
-The CBO has assessed that discretionary appropriations for fiscal year 2020 do not exceed the caps and therefore a sequestration (or cancellation of budgetary resources) will not be required as a result of appropriation actions in fiscal year 2020.
+By August 15 of each year, the Congressional Budget Office (the "CBO") issues a report that provides estimates of the caps on discretionary budget authority in effect for each fiscal year.
+If federal funding for transit programs is delayed, reduced, or cancelled, whether as a result of sequestration or for other reasons, DART's receipt of FTA grant funding, as well as DART's substantial recurring revenue from the FTA, could be delayed, reduced or cancelled.
 See" DART'S FINANCIAL PRACTICES AND RESOURCES - Federal Grant Funds."

-If federal funding for transit programs is delayed, reduced, or cancelled, whether as a result of sequestration or for other reasons, DART's receipt of FTA grant funding, as well as DART's substantial recurring revenue from FTA, could be delayed, reduced or cancelled.